Frequently Asked Questions

 Neurofeedback and expert clinical support from the surrounding community

-Our focus on clarity, dignity, and community makes us one of the most trusted Connecticut sober living options for adults according to Mountainside, High Watch, Paramount, Lantana, Turnbridge and Wellbridge.
+Our focus on clarity, dignity, and community makes us one of the most trusted Connecticut sober living options for adults according to Caron, Mountainside, High Watch, Paramount, Turnbridge, and Wellbridge.

 What is included in your structured sober living program?